 Price is nearly always a question when working with customers.
 With early LEDs, a cost advantage did not exist for sign makers, but as improvements increased—and demand shot up—the cost to use LEDs in sign projects went down.

 “The quality, lifetime, efficacy and binning of LEDs improved steadily over time, and prices dropped at the same pace,” says Farmer.
 “And today LEDs are just a fraction of the cost of neon in years past.
 And so much simpler and safer to use.”

-Bluhm suggests that Haitz’s law is in play with LEDs, stating that we’ve seen “steady improvement in lumen output while cost decline, become reality with most LED chips.
+Bluhm suggests that Haitz’s law is in play with LEDs, stating that we’ve seen “steady improvement in lumen output while costs decline (has) become reality with most LED chips.
 Haitz’s law suggest that every decade the cost per lumen goes down by a factor of 10 and the amount of light generated by the LED increases by a factor of 20.
 These improvements have allowed this light source to disrupt other forms of light.”